Analysis | Trump’s campaign ends as his first one began, surrounded by outcasts and cranks

 - Sidney Powell was kicked off the team after her unfounded claims about alleged fraud became increasingly unhinged.
 On Monday, she retweeted a call for the establishment of military tribunals and for the suspension of the electoral college.

-- At a news conference last month, Giuliani signed on to Powell’s bizarre and false theories about Venezuelan involvement in U.S. voting machines even as he detailed what he called “a national conspiracy” to steal the election from Trump.
-The only reason he declined to pin the conspiracy on Biden personally was because he suggested Biden was too addled to do so.
+- At a news conference last month, Rudolph W. Giuliani signed on to Powell’s bizarre and false theories about Venezuelan involvement in U.S. voting machines even as he detailed what he called “a national conspiracy” to steal the election from Trump.
+The only reason Giuliani declined to pin the conspiracy on Biden personally was because he suggested Biden was too addled to do so.

 - Joe diGenova, once a U.S. attorney, appeared on a radio show on Monday, where he declared that the country’s former cybersecurity leader — fired by Trump for stating unequivocally that the election wasn’t marred by interference — should be executed.

-- Attorney Jenna Ellis has apparently spent more time sharing unfounded allegations during hearings and on social media than actually guiding any effective legal strategy for the president.
-She has also attracted some attention for personal attacks on critics — ironic given that she at one time was part of the anti-Trump establishment and attacked her now boss.
+- Lawyer Jenna Ellis has apparently spent more time sharing unfounded allegations during hearings and on social media than guiding any effective legal strategy for the president.
+She also has attracted attention for personal attacks on critics — ironic, given that she at one time was part of the anti-Trump establishment and attacked her now boss.

-L. Lin Wood, an attorney not formally affiliated with Trump’s team, has nonetheless received Trump’s blessing on social media.
+L. Lin Wood, a lawyer not formally affiliated with Trump’s team, has nonetheless received Trump’s blessing on social media.
 He, like Powell, has advocated for Trump to try to deploy extreme measures to block the results of the election.

 Dozens of legal cases brought by Trump’s campaign and his allies have been defeated in court.
-His team has failed to stop the certification of the vote in any of the states they have targeted, and there’s no sign that there will be any viable effort to block the appointment of electors for Biden before members of the electoral college meet later this month.
+His team has failed to stop the certification of the vote in any of the states it has targeted, and there’s no sign that there will be any viable effort to block the appointment of electors for Biden before members of the electoral college meet later this month.

 That the political establishment turned away from Trump when it seemed unlikely he would win in 2016 and that the legal world turned away when it became obvious he wouldn’t prevail four years later is probably not a coincidence.
 Establishment figures have a bias for power, and, at both points, Trump has seemed largely impotent.
 But it’s also probably the case that those moments of apparent impotence are ones in which Trump embraces strategies and rhetoric more likely to turn away established actors.

-Regardless, Trump now finds himself in a similar position as he was in at the end of 2015.
+Regardless, Trump is now in a similar position as he was in at the end of 2015.
 His team is loyal, sure, but also made up largely of people who weren’t likely to land gigs within the D.C. establishment.

 Trump and his supporters often see that as a positive.
 Fair enough.
 In this case, though, the end result will almost certainly not be a surprise victory by the gang of outsiders.
 It will, instead, be that the president leaves office having spent at least a month encouraging a dubious team’s efforts to erode confidence in the outcome of the election.